 It is the responsibility of the harvester to determine whether the "Open" message has been recorded for that particular day prior to harvesting in the conditional area.
 Until the official "Open" message is given through the notification procedure described above, the area remains uncertified and harvesting is prohibited.

-This conditional shellfish harvesting program may be suspended, revised or terminated at any time if water quality is determined to be in contravention of the bacteriological standards for certified shellfish lands or if any other condition is found to exist which may be a threat to public health OR if no rainfall reading is available on any particular day.
+This conditional shellfish harvesting program may be suspended, revised or terminated at any time if the orange marker at the end of Shore Road is missing, if bacteriological water quality is found to be in contravention of the bacteriological standards for certified shellfish lands or if any other condition is found to exist which may be a threat to public health OR if no rainfall reading is available on any particular day.